cmomo/LocNet/README.md

 "simu_geno.csv" is the simulated genotypes for the simulation studies. "simu_ldmx.csv" is the LD matrix for simulated genotypes.

+Datasets for analysis demonstration using a small sample data can be downloaded together from "data/data.zip".

 # Sample analysis display
 "SampleAnalysis/DenseLD_demo.html" shows an example of performing fine-mapping using DenseLD with a simulated sample data.